dannyvaks/reflection_agent_education/readme.md

 output: 5
 ```

-These examples are included in the prompt so the language model can mimic their
+The agent inserts these five examples directly into the prompt when it asks the
+language model to generate assessment questions.
+This helps keep the questions
-style and expected outputs while still using the Reflexion loop to refine the
+consistent with the dataset style and expected outputs while still allowing the
-questions.
+Reflexion loop to refine them.
 The final output lists ten questions in the form:

 ```
 Question 1: ...